github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 }
 ```

-- **Name** - We can name our dev container anything, this is just the default
+- **Name** - You can name our dev container anything, this is just the default.
-- **Build** - Our build properties
+- **Build** - The build properties.
-  - **Dockerfile** - In our build object, Dockerfile is a reference to the Dockerfile in the same folder that was the second file added to our project.
-This is the reference path.
+  - **Dockerfile** - In the build object, `dockerfile` is a reference to the Dockerfile that was also added from the template.
   - **Args**
-    - **Variant**: We only have one build argument here which is the node variant we want to use which is passed into our Dockerfile.
+    - **Variant**: This file only contains one build argument, which is the node variant we want to use that is passed into the Dockerfile.
-- **Settings** - These are {% data variables.product.prodname_vscode %} settings we wish to set
+- **Settings** - These are {% data variables.product.prodname_vscode %} settings.
-  - **Terminal.integrated.shell.linux** - While bash is the default here, we could use zsh for example by modifying this.
+  - **Terminal.integrated.shell.linux** - While bash is the default here, you could use other terminal shells by modifying this.
 - **Extensions** - These are extensions included by default.
   - **ms-python.python** - The Microsoft Python extension provides rich support for the Python language (for all actively supported versions of the language: >=3.6), including features such as IntelliSense, linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more.
-- **forwardPorts** - By default we can forward a port, like port 3000, but these will also forward automatically
+- **forwardPorts** - Any ports listed here will be forwarded automatically.
-- **postCreateCommand** - If we want to run anything after we land in our codespace that’s not defined in our Dockerfile, like `pip3 install -r requirements`, we can do that here.
+- **postCreateCommand** - If you want to run anything after you land in your codespace that’s not defined in the Dockerfile, like `pip3 install -r requirements`, you can do that here.
-- **remoteUser** - We’re running as the vscode user, but you can optionally set this to root
+- **remoteUser** - By default, you’re running as the `vscode` user, but you can optionally set this to `root`.

 ##### Dockerfile